REWORK

 The main objective is to assess the prospect of remote working to spur convergence in regional and local labor markets and to increase the activity rate among women.
 To achieve this, the project will collect new survey data to address the following inquiries: does the implementation of remote work solutions in the post-pandemic era encourage individuals aged 25-49 to relocate from urban areas to peripheral regions and motivate women with children under the age of six to increase their professional activity?
 Specifically, the project will investigate how remote work can mitigate geographic disparities in labor markets and enhance women’s participation in the workforce.

-The geographical focus of the project concerns selected EU countries.
+The geographical focus of the project concerns selected EU countries (France, Italy, Sweden, Romania, and Poland).
 These countries will be selected based on their post-pandemic experiences in promoting work-from-home opportunities for mothers with young children and observations of regional migration patterns.

 The main hypothesis of the project posits that remote work can significantly impact both the migration of individuals from metropolitan areas to peripheral regions and the labor force participation rate of women.
 However, the extent of this effect depends on the level of state involvement in promoting remote work as a standard form of employment.